IB Diploma Programme

 - In DP2 the students have two mock weeks (mid-term exam weeks) to practise time management and test their knowledge and skills.

-- If a student is absent from a mock exam, he/she must present a doctor’s certificate to the form teacher and DP coordinator.
+- If a student is absent from a mock exam, they must present a doctor’s certificate or the quardian must clear the absence to the form teacher and DP coordinator.
 This is a requirement for rescheduling the exam.

 - Failure to submit all course work can result in the grade T (= unfinished work).
 A numerical grade will be awarded once the work has been completed.